Sunday, June 8, 2014

 5. Select an available time slot that works best for you.

-If you have any problems or would like support setting up your schedule, feel free to visit the office or call Susan Taylor, our school secretary, for assistance.
+If you have any problems or would like support setting up your schedule, feel free to visit the office or call Susan Taylor, our school secretary, for assistance. (hint: The student ID is the username for Envision Math found on the sticker inside of your child's homework folder.)

 Hope to see you there!